Water Conservation PlanStage 1: Water Watch

 Education Actions

-- Summaries of the gallons of water pumped per day and the number of wells with pumping levels below 100 feet will be posted on the Website each week.
+- Summaries of the gallons of water pumped daily and the number of wells with pumping levels below 100 feet will be posted on the Website each week.

 Management Actions